Environment Variables

 /v1/auth/*) are mounted under this prefix - OAuth callback URLs use

-AUTH_BASE_URL, which should already include the API prefix - Override only if you need a non-
+AUTH_BASE_URL, which defaults toPUBLIC_APP_URLplusAPI_PREFIXwhen unset - Override only if you need a non-

 /apiREST prefix behind a reverse proxy or gateway